 - Shaving against the grain really gives you a smooth shave, but you grant a chance to provoke the ingrown hairs and razor burns.
 Instead, to prevent razor burn, shave with the grain to reduce the irritation and razor burn.
 Only the thing is you can’t eliminate all beard hair on one pass but you save your skin from getting razor burn.

 - Putting the perfect pressure over the razor while shaving can avoid the razor burns bumps.
 Usually, we tend to put more pressure on longer pass compared to shorter passes.
 Always use short passes with “little” pressure.

 - Preferred to use a superior quality razor blade.
 Shaving with Double Edge Safety Razor with the dull edge of the blades consume time to shave.
-With a dull blade, we drag and tear over the same spot for shearing the hair which can result in razor burn.
+Dragging a dull blade over the same spot over and over can result in razor burn.